mpalash/aliakbarmehta/_content/trinity-gordrej-legacy-park-silos.md

 children:
   - 'TRINITY ~ TRINITY: Past, Present, and Future'
   - 'TRINITY ~ TRINITY: Godrej Legacy Park silos'
-  - The Spaces Are Alive
+  - trinity ~ The Spaces Are Alive
 ---
 TRINITY is a public art project, commissioned by Godrej Pvt.
 Ltd., and installed as a permanent work in the Godrej One, Vikhroli premises.